On the total volume of the double hyperbolic space: A volume on

-To our knowledge this volume $V_{\infty,2m}(G)$ is a new invariant.
-The question remains as to whether (and if so, how) the volume can be defined for a larger class of regions in $\partial\mathbb{H}^{2m+1}$. \footnote{For $m=1$, for any closed region $U$ in $\partial\mathbb{H}^3$ with piecewise smooth boundary, a potential definition of the volume $V_{\infty,2}(U)$ (that is still finitely additive) is as follows.
-By Corollary~\ref{corollary_volume_infinity_two}, if $G$ is a polytope in $\partial\mathbb{H}^3$ homeomorphic to a closed disk and with $k$ sides and dihedral angles $\theta_i$, then $V_{\infty,2}(G)=(k-2)\pi-\sum_i\theta_i$.
-By first partitioning $U$ into some regions homeomorphic to closed disks with piecewise smooth boundary, it can be shown that we can borrow the same formula above to have a well defined $V_{\infty,2}(U)$ independent of the partition.
-By the formula, $V_{\infty,2}(U)$ is not only invariant under M\"{o}bius transformations, but also invariant under any conformal mappings on the \emph{closed} region $U$.
-It should not be confused with the Riemman mapping theorem (for mapping to an open disk) whose subjects are simply connected \emph{open} regions where the mapping are not necessarily conformal on the boundary. } But for $n$ even we do not have notions of length or volume for $\partial\mathbb{H}^n$: this is because it is possible for $V_n(P)$ to be non-zero while $G$ is the empty set (e.g., when $P_{+}$ is a convex polytope in $\mathbb{H}^n$), thus we cannot simply assign $V_n(P)$ (or adjusted by a constant factor) to $G$ to obtain a well defined function on $G$.
+Say, for closed regions in $\partial\mathbb{H}^{2m+1}$ with piecewise smooth boundary, and if so, how? \footnote{For $m=1$, for any closed region $U$ in $\partial\mathbb{H}^3$ with piecewise smooth boundary, a potential definition of the volume $V_{\infty,2}(U)$ (that is still finitely additive) is as follows.
+First partition $U$ into some simplicial regions with piecewise smooth boundaries, for each region define the volume as $\alpha+\beta+\gamma-\pi$ where $\alpha$, $\beta$ and $\gamma$ are the dihedral angles, then sum them up to define $V_{\infty,2}(U)$.
+It can be shown that $V_{\infty,2}(U)$ is well defined and independent of the partition (see also Corollary~\ref{corollary_volume_infinity_two}).
+By the definition, $V_{\infty,2}(U)$ is not only invariant under M\"{o}bius transformations, but also invariant under any conformal mappings on the \emph{closed} region $U$.
+It should not be confused with the Riemman mapping theorem (for mapping to an open disk) whose subjects are simply connected \emph{open} regions where the mapping may not be necessarily conformal on the boundary. } For $n$ even, we do not have notions of length or volume for $\partial\mathbb{H}^n$: this is because it is possible for $V_n(P)$ to be non-zero while $G=P\cap\partial\mathbb{H}^n$ is the empty set (e.g., when $P_{+}$ is a convex polytope in $\mathbb{H}^n$), thus we cannot simply assign $V_n(P)$ to $G$ to obtain a well defined function of $G$.
+For $n=2$, another way to see this is that any interval on $\partial\mathbb{H}^2$ is a half-space, so we cannot define a non-trivial length on $\partial\mathbb{H}^2$.